nemiro-net/nemiro.oauth.loginforms/README.md

 // authorization is success
 if (login.IsSuccessfully)
 {
-  // use the access token for API requests MessageBox.Show(login.AccessToken.Value);
+  // use the access token for requests to API MessageBox.Show(login.AccessToken.Value);
 }
 ```